 This brand did not exist before the Revolution.

-The brand Cuaba specialties in figurado cigars.
+The brand Cuaba specializes in figurado cigars.
 These cigars were once very popular before the Revolution, especially during the roaring Twenties.
 For some reason, they slowly lost popularity.
 By the 1970’s they had almost become obsolete.
 In 1996, Habanos S.A. decided to revive figurado cigars by creating this new brand.
 Officially launched on 19th November 1996 in London Claridge’s Hotel by Francisco Linares (President of Habanos S.A. at that time).
 This was the first new brand introduced after Cohiba in 1982.

 Master roller Carlos Izquierdo Gonzalez, especially went to London to demonstrate the art of rolling perfecto shaped cigars at the launching party.